microsoft/onnxruntime/docs/Memory_Optimizer.md

 1. Make sure ONNX Runtime training wheel is installed and correctly configured.
 2. Integrate models using `ORTModule`, be noted log_level should be equal or lower than INFO.
 	> ort_model = ORTModule(pt_model, DebugOptions(log_level=LogLevel.INFO))
-3. Run the training as usual and redirect all outputs into log file; then stop it after training few steps.
+3. Run the training as usual; then stop it after training few steps.
-4. Check the logging file, and search "Summary", you could find something like this:
+4. Check the logs, you could find something like this:
 	```
 	Memory Optimizer     :   OFF   :   Enable with env ORTMODULE_MEMORY_OPT_CONFIG=<config>, available configs:
 	                                   Config                                                      Freq    Max Saving(B)   Saving Symbolic(Bytes)